ivan-krukov/DETECT/README.md

-DETECT
+DETECT - a Density Estimation Tool for Enzyme CassificaTion
 ======

-#DETECT - a Density Estimation Tool for Enzyme CassificaTion#

 Original publication by <a href="http://bioinformatics.oxfordjournals.org/content/26/14/1690">Hung et al., 2010</a>